encode/django-rest-framework/docs/api-guide/relations.md

 If you want to implement a read-write relational field, you must also implement the `.to_internal_value(self, data)` method.

+To provide a dynamic queryset based on the `context`, you can also override `.get_queryset(self)` instead of specifying `.queryset` on the class or when initializing the field.

 ## Example

 For example, we could define a relational field to serialize a track to a custom string representation, using its ordering, title, and duration.